forcedotcom/sfdx-core/messages/scratchOrgCreate.md

 # NoScratchOrgInfoError

-No ScratchOrgInfo was found.
-Check that the ID and the DevHub are correct
+No ScratchOrgInfo object found in the Dev Hub you specified.
+Check that the ID and the Dev Hub are correct.

 # ScratchOrgDeletedError